US Open 2023: Jessica Pegula vs Camila Giorgi preview, head-to-head, prediction, odds and pick

 Jessica Pegula vs Camila Giorgi preview

-Home favorite Jessica Pegula will take on Camila Giorgi in the first round of the 2023 US Open.
+Third seed Jessica Pegula will take on World No. 52 Camila Giorgi in the first round of the US Open on Monday.

-Pegula has been rather consistent across singles and doubles this season.
-At the Majors, she has reached the quarterfinals in singles at the Australian Open and Wimbledon.
-She also made it to the semifinals in doubles in Melbourne as well as the French Open.
+The American has had a bright season so far, securing 43 wins from 57 matches and title-winning runs at the National Bank Open and the United Cup.
+She also secured a runner-up finish at the Qatar Open.

-Pegula has won one title this year, which was rather recent too.
-She captured her second WTA 1000 title at the Canadian Open a couple of weeks ago.
-The American also finished as the runner-up at the Qatar Open in singles, while bagging the title there in doubles.
+The 29-year-old will enter the US Open on the back of a third round exit at the Western and Southern Open in Cincinnati.
+She out-foxed Martina Trevisan in her opening match, but couldn't fend off Marie Bouzkova.
+The Czech player defeated Pegula in straight sets 6-4, 6-0.

 Jessica Pegula vs Camila Giorgi head-to-head